- I. Technological possibilities of our assembly line:

 350 mm (W) × 180 mm (H)

 - for microprocessors (electronic control temperature)

 - Adapted for lead-free soldering

-- II.
+- III.
 Tips for proper design of PCB adapted to our assembly line (SMT assembly)

 - 1. Reference points (fiducials) and their implementation

 It is recommended that a reference point was formed in the copper layer.
 Copper may be further secured by a layer of metal (e.g. in the process of gilding or tin plating).
 Differences between markers on a single PCB should not be larger than 25 µm.
 The area around the optical marker should be unveiled (directly unveiled laminate).
 This area may not be covered with solder mask, conductive paths or fragments of electronic components, etc., should not be placed there either.

 ATTENTION!
 During SMT stencil design, reference points should be omitted (solder paste may not be placed onto reference points)!

 - 2. Shape and size of reference points (fiducials)

 It is recommended that reference point is oval (although our machine also allows you to read other shapes of reference points - these shapes are shown in the figure below).
 It is not recommended to use other symmetrical shapes than those shown in the figure below.
 The size of the marker (diameter) may vary between 1-3 mm.
 Ideally, if this value is 1-1.5 mm.
 The diameter of the area around the marker should be 2-3 times larger than the diameter of the reference point.